hcstephencheung/bookkeeping-app/README.md

 First off, apologies for spending a bit too much time on this assignment.
 Through the process I learned a lot in terms of code organization and design, so hopefully you guys will enjoy what I made.

 # Instructions
 Download the repo and open the `index.html` file!
 Or open [this page in your browser](http://bk-app.surge.sh/).
-Tested only on Chrome, probably breaks on IE because I used `flexbox` to style.
+Tested on Chrome & Safari (on iPhone 6S), probably breaks on IE because I used `flexbox` to style.

 # Structure
 ## HTML